kaiamann/wisski_api/README.md

 On this page users can en/disable the availabe API versions.

 ### Permissions
-Access rights can be managed by klicking on `Mange WissKI API Permissions`.
+Access rights can be managed by klicking on `Mange WissKI API Permissions` on the configuration section.
 Per default the module comes with two permissions.
 These are `Read` and `Write`, which allow users to access `GET` (`Read`) and `POST`,`DELETE` (`Write`) HTTP requests respectively.
 These default permssions grant the respective access rights to every activated API.